Brett Somers

 Brett Somers (born Audrey Dawn Johnston; July 11, 1924 – September 15, 2007) was a Canadian-American game-show personality, actress, and singer.
 Somers was best known as a panelist on the 1970s game show Match Game and for her recurring role as Blanche Madison opposite her real-life husband, actor Jack Klugman, on ABC's The Odd Couple.

-Personal life
+Early life

 Born Audrey Dawn Johnston in Halcomb, near Miramichi, New Brunswick, Canada, Somers grew up near Portland, Maine.
 At age 18, she moved to New York City to pursue a career in acting, settling in Greenwich Village.
-Her chosen first name, Brett, came from the lead female character in Ernest Hemingway's The Sun Also Rises.
-Her chosen last name, Somers, was her mother's maiden name.

-After settling in New York, she married businessman Robert H. Klein in 1948.
-Together they had one child, Leslie Klein (who died of lung cancer in 2003), but their marriage ended in divorce.
-She married actor Jack Klugman in 1953; they had two sons, David and Adam.

-It was long reported that Somers and Klugman separated in 1974 but remained legally married until her death; this mistaken belief was furthered by the fact that Klugman waited until after Somers died to marry his second wife.
-However, California court records indicate the couple actually divorced in August 1977.
-Somers became a U.S. citizen late in life.

 Career

 Early career

 A member of the Actors Studio from 1952, Somers began her career in theater and made many of her initial television appearances in dramatic programs such as The Philco Television Playhouse, Kraft Television Theatre, Playhouse 90, The Naked City and Robert Montgomery Presents.

 Her Broadway debut was in the play Maybe Tuesday.
 The show was a flop and closed after just five performances.
 She also appeared onstage in productions of Happy Ending, The Seven Year Itch, and The Country Girl, the last opposite Klugman.
 She also amassed a number of film credits, including A Rage to Live and Bus Riley's Back in Town.